These Three Methods Will Melt Your Chocolate Chips

 If you need to keep chocolate warm for a long time, such as when dipping pretzels, strawberries, and other foods, a slow cooker is a great appliance to have on hand.

 - Put the chocolate chips in a container.
 I find Mason jars to be useful.
-Put the jars into the crock pot.
+Put the jars in a slow cooker.

-- Adding hot water to the slow cooker should be done with care.
-Fill it up until the water level is about two to three inches above the rim.
+- Be careful when adding hot water to the slow cooker.
+You should fill it until the water level reaches between two and three inches above the rim.
 Avoid getting any moisture inside the jar containing the chocolate.

 - Preheat the slow cooker to high Avoid using a cover Incorporate stirring into the 20-30 minute heating of the chocolate.
 How long it takes to melt all those chips is up to you.